-- Thoroughly cleaning and disinfecting all feeders, including the ground under feeders
+Thoroughly cleaning and disinfecting all feeders, including the ground under feeders

 	- Making any necessary repairs to each feeder, or replacing them if needed

 	- Ensuring feeders hang securely or are securely fastened to poles

-While these simple steps can prepare your feeders for winter, more thorough preparations for winterizing your bird feeders may be necessary to help your feeders be the very best for your winter birds.
-In general, the harsher the typical winter in your area, the greater your preparations will need to be to protect feeders.
+	While these simple steps can prepare your feeders for winter, more thorough winterizing preparations may be necessary to help your feeders be the very best for your winter birds.
+In general, the harsher the typical winter in your area, the greater your preparations will need to be to protect feeders through the season.

 	Ways to Protect Bird Feeders in Winter

 	Bird feeders need to be protected from excessive moisture in the winter to prevent seed from spoiling, and they need to be safe for wary winter birds to use.
-To protect your feeders and make them more attractive to winter birds…
+Fortunately, it is easy to protect your feeders and make them more attractive to winter birds.

 	Moving bird feeders to sheltered locations in winter can help protect them from snow and ice and make them easier to refill.
 Hang feeders from thick tree limbs close to the tree's trunk, under the roof's eaves, or under a covered patio, deck, or gazebo.
 The closer the feeders are to the house, the easier they will be to keep filled even in poor weather.